 Ourselves, having worked in the Medical Field, as licensed professionals (Respiratory Care Practitioners - Respiratory Therapists - who manage those ventilators/life support machines) before retiring - we know what we've chosen to do.
 We have researched this pandemic information with a view to sticking with the science, and presenting it objectively.
 Of course, you'll make your own decision.

 But it is troubling that almost everyone interviewed for a recent Cochise County newspaper felt wearing a mask was a "personal choice" because they have Libertarian-like ideas.
 And refused wearing one.
 That's unfortunate, as it shows a lack of understanding of how respiratory virus spreads.
 I have Personal Experience with that.
 But here's how this even more troubling virus spreads:

 We update this page regularly trying to keep up with it all.
 If you have any particular questions, concerns or don't understand something, please reach out to us.
 We'll try to help.
 Please Contact Us to inform us, and we'll see what we can do.

-Cochise County were steadily climbing, and Tombstone has some Cases of COVID-19.
-The curve is leveling a bit.
+Cochise County stats have been still been climbing, and Tombstone has some Cases of COVID-19.
+The curve is leveling a bit, is the good news.
 Some local bars were shut down because Guideline recommendations were not being followed.
 Recently they are now opening again.
 Hopefully they'll be following appropriate guidelines as detailed below.